Skip to content

 • Production-grade before product-market fit.
 SOC 2, audit logs, multi-region deployment, and compliance gates do not belong in an MVP.
 They belong in the post-PMF rebuild.
 Adding them too early doubles the timeline and triples the price.

-How to Brief an MVP for a Fixed Price
+How to Brief an MVP for a Scoped Build

-Fixed-price MVP delivery is possible only when the brief is tight.
-A loose brief gets either a wide range estimate or a fixed price padded with risk buffer.
-The brief below is the one webvise uses on every MVP discovery call.
+Scoped MVP delivery works only when the brief is tight.
+A loose brief gets either a wide range estimate or a scoped estimate with risk buffer.
+The brief below is the format used on every MVP discovery call.

 • One-sentence hypothesis.
 What are you trying to learn?
 Example: *Construction site managers will pay €99 per month to log daily progress photos with one click.* If you cannot fit it in one sentence, you have not picked yet.